dmarshNAIT/dmarshNAIT.github.io/CPSC1012_objects.markdown

     private string Name;
 } // end of class
 ```
+This means that I could create a `Dog` object that has the `Name` `"Jasmine"`, and another `Dog` object that has the `Name` `"Bowser"`.

+*Note: These instance fields are different from `static` fields which are associated with the class, not a specific object.
+The value of a `static` field is shared across all instances of that class.*

 When you define a class, you describe its **behaviour** using methods.
 ```csharp